Work Integrated Learning

 Benefits of hiring NAIT students

-- Creates opportunites to engage in the educational process, assisting the institution in ensuring industry needs are met.
+- Creates opportunities to engage in the educational process, assisting the institution in ensuring industry needs are met.

 - Allows employers access to fresh, new ideas from students.